 Should teens get the HPV vaccine?

 The Centers for Disease Control and Prevention estimates that every sexually active adult will be infected by a strain of HPV at least once in his or her lifetime.
-More than 79 million Americans are believed to be infected and about 14 million new infections occur each year.
+More than 79 million Americans are believed to be infected, and about 14 million new infections occur each year.
+HPV is spread easily through any sexual contact, not just intercourse.
+And, according to the NCI: “Most people get HPV infections shortly after becoming sexually active for the first time.”
 Many people “clear” the infection on their own within a year or two, but in many cases, infection persists.
 This can cause changes in cells that ultimately lead to cancer.

 The vaccines have been tested in thousands of people, and have continued to be closely monitored since FDA approval.